mattwach/matrix_clock/README.md

 | 1:37 PM  | 13:37    | yellow     | yellow       | magenta    |
 | 11:37 PM | 23:37    | yellow     | yellow       | magenta    |

-The falling points do not show the tens place of the hor becuase I thought it made the clock harder to read.
+The falling points do not show the tens place of the hour becuase I thought it made the clock harder to read.
 Also there are not many options in the tens place (0, 1 or 2).
 If you want the tens place, you can select one of the available display modes that shows it.